viboes/std-make/doc/proposal/ordinal/Ordinal.md

 These changes are entirely based on library extensions and do not require any language features beyond what is available in C++17.
 There are however some classes in the standard that can be customized.

+Once we will have reflection, we could reflect enums with unique values as ordinal types.

 # Proposed Wording